MarkRoddy/avyrss/README.md

-# AvyRss
+# AvyRSS

 RSS feeds for avalanche forecasts, making it easy to stay informed about backcountry conditions through your favorite feed reader.

 ## Overview

-AvyRss generates and serves RSS feeds for avalanche forecasts from various avalanche centers across North America.
+AvyRSS generates and serves RSS feeds for avalanche forecasts from various avalanche centers across North America.
 The feeds are updated daily and include the latest forecast bottom-line summaries with links to full forecast details.

 **Key Features:**
 - RSS feeds for 57 zones across 14 avalanche centers